Skene

 Missing columnpayload.cart_items · column does not exist

-A baseline of every event write you already have, drift caught on the PR that introduced it, and an instrumentation surface that stays consistent as the codebase grows.
+A baseline of every event write you already have, with drift caught on the PR that introduced it.
+Then query that trusted data over MCP for the paths, cohorts, and features that drive revenue.

 1. EVERY EVENT WRITE, INDEXED AGAINST YOUR SCHEMA

-2. DRIFT FLAGGED ON THE PR THAT INTRODUCED IT
+2. DRIFT CAUGHT ON THE PR THAT INTRODUCED IT

 Four ways to plug Skene in.